insilico/inbix/README.md

 * The libz/zlib compression library is required, but this is installed by default on most Unix systems.
 In MinGW libz is installed via mingw-get.

 * LAPACK is a soft dependency: not explicitly required, but highly encouraged to take advantage of linear algebra routines that have decades of optimization.

+* [Boost][http://www.boost.org/] Mostly header extensions to the standard C++ libraries.

+* [Armadillo][http://arma.sourceforge.net/] Linear algebra header library.

 * Finally, OpenMP is required to take advantage of the parallelized epistasis analysis code.
 This is another library typically installed alongside the